zethsqx/elastic-diagnostic-extension/README.md

 ./diagnostics.sh --host 127.0.0.1 --port 9200
 ```

-## IF FAIL, Wait for cluster to be up
+## If fail, wait for cluster to be up